-The District levies property taxes on property owners within the District, which becomes an enforceable lien as of January 1.
-Taxes are levied in September and are payable to counties on May 15 and October 15 (November 15 for farm property).
-The District levies the tax, while the respective counties collect and remit the tax collections to the District.
+The approved levy becomes an enforceable lien as of January 1 in the subsequent year.
+Property taxes may be paid by taxpayers in two equal installments on May 15 and October 15 (November 15 for farm property).
+The counties typically provide tax settlements to the District in January, June and December.
 Property taxes are recognized when received from the counties under the cash basis of accounting.